New research on Shadow Banking and Special Purpose Entities published

 • A full understanding of the risks requires an end-to-end examination of the structure across jurisdictions.
 As such, the Central Bank is cooperating with national authorities in several jurisdictions on this issue.

-A Research Technical Paper by Brian Golden and Eduardo Maqui – How ‘special’ are international banks sponsoring Irish-resident SPEs? – provides new evidence on the characteristics of international banks sponsoring Irish-resident SPEs, which points to several ‘special’ features.
+A Research Technical Paper by Brian Golden and Eduardo Maqui – How ‘special’ are international banks sponsoring Irish-resident SPEs?
+(PDF 1.09MB) – provides new evidence on the characteristics of international banks sponsoring Irish-resident SPEs, which points to several ‘special’ features.
 The dataset used in the research includes 734 international banks from 19 countries covering the period Q1 2005 to Q4 2016.

 The key findings are: